P is for Port Kembla

 There is a small museum near the eastern breakwater wall of the deep water harbour.
 Originally an observation station built in WWII, it is now home to the Maritime Services Board and the NSW Water Police.
 The outdoor area has several battery points and some intriguing white pyramids that were moved there from Berkeley Beach.
-The pyramids were tank barriers and placed on the beach to prevent Japanese tanks from landing on our shores in the 1940’s.
-Now they serve as fascinating photographic subjects!
+The pyramids were tank barriers and placed on the beach to prevent Japanese tanks from landing on our shores in the 1940s.
+They now serve as fascinating photographic subjects!

 I get the feeling that Port Kembla is a sleeping giant and waiting for a boom.
 It would be a great time to get in and buy some property on the cheap and wait for the gentrification to happen.

 This post is part of my Snapshots of Wollongong series